CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

         order, each transformation to the output of the preceding one.

-	`stdin` and `file:FNAME` may be either plain strings containing the content, or dicts of two items:
+	`stdin` and `file:FNAME` may be either plain strings containing the content, or dicts of one or two items:

 	-   `value`: the base value (obligatory), subject to transformations specified in `transform` (`str`)